 Chronic Hip Pain: Long-term hip pain can develop due to issues of overuse—repetitive and demanding movements—or any past trauma to the joint that went untreated.
 Tight hip flexors or weak glutes are common precursors to chronic hip pain.
 If you experience muscle tightness, it may be the product of your muscles compensating for weakness elsewhere or a result of being held in a shortened position for long periods of time.
 If you sit at a desk for a good portion of the day, your glutes are not activated and your hip flexors stay in a constant shortened position.
 Infrequent use may cause your glutes to forget how to “turn on” when needed, making them more prone to injury.

 Your gait can also affect your hip flexors.
 If you’re over-reliant on your knees or quads when you walk or run, your glutes are not being engaged and your body compensates for the imbalance by tightening your hip flexors.
 The snowball effect continues as your weak glutes cause your hip and pelvis to be off, leading to wear and tear of the hip joint.
+Therapydia Portland offers a Run Analysis that can give you further insight into your running technique and what you can do to lessen the stress on your hips from running.
 Other chronic hip pain conditions include:

 • Sciatica and Piriformis Syndrome (caused by inflammation)

 • Snapping Hip (tension resulted from the muscle rubbing on the bone)

 • Trochanteric Bursitis (inflammation of the bursa sac underneath the IT)